-Morbid obesity ups complication rate in spinal fusion surgeryJune 5th, 2012 in Overweight and Obesity
+Morbid obesity ups complication rate in spinal fusion surgeryJune 5, 2012 in Medicine & Health / Overweight and Obesity

 (HealthDay) -- Morbid obesity increases the risk of multiple complications in spinal fusion surgery, particularly in patients undergoing anterior cervical or posterior lumbar procedures, according to research published in the May 15 issue of Spine.

 To investigate whether morbid obesity impacts rates of complications and hospital charges in patients undergoing spinal fusion, Paul A. Kalanithi, M.D., from Stanford University Hospitals and Clinics in California, and colleagues retrospectively analyzed all spinal fusions performed in California from 2003 to 2007.
 Data from the Healthcare Cost and Utilization Project's California State Inpatient Databases were used to identify normal-weight and morbidly obese patients admitted for four types of spinal fusion: anterior cervical, posterior cervical, anterior lumbar, and posterior lumbar.